03difoha/AppsFromScratch/sessions/01/README.md

 ### How do you learn to code?

-Remember how you learned your first language as a child?
+Remember how you learnt your first language as a child?

-You learned your first language by **copying** people around you, **observing** their reactions to your actions.
+You learnt your first language by **copying** people around you, **observing** their reactions to your actions.

 "If I say `mum` then that one person will respond.
 She also responds when I cry.
 She doesn't respond to other names, it seems."